Mininjun/Jarvis2.O-Injun/README.md

 ### Realtime Mode Flow
 1. You send a message
-2. **Query extraction (8B model, ~300ms):** Converts your messy conversational message into a clean search query. "what about him?" → "Elon Musk latest news 2026"
+2. **Query extraction (8B model, ~300ms):** Converts your messy conversational message into a clean search query.
+"What about him?" → "Elon Musk latest news 2026"
 3. **Tavily search:** Fetches 5 web results with AI-synthesized answer
 4. Search results are injected into the AI prompt
 5. **Groq (70B):** Answers using the search results as source